kelekle/MailHelper/README.md

 # MailHelper
-A simple program to use boss mail send to slave mail
+A simple program to use boss mail send to slave mail\n
 step1: login with your slave mail(sina mail),by configuring config.ini
 step2: send to the slave mail a subject(as command) with your boss mail
 info: